• Home

 You must be wondering, “How much should you charge for the rental application fee?”
 Truthfully, there is no universal cap on application fees.
 For example: there is no limit on rental application fees in Oklahoma which is non-refundable.
 However, many states have regulations that limit landlords’ charges.

-Generally, you can charge an amount reflecting the actual screening costs.
-Though, it’s crucial to check local laws to ensure compliance and avoid penalties.
+Generally, you can charge an amount reflecting the actual screening services cost.
+Though, it’s crucial to check local laws on rental application fee limits to ensure compliance and avoid penalties.

 Until now, you must have realized that state laws vary regarding rental application fees.
 Thus, below, we have provided you with a quick brief of the current regulations of all 50 states.
 So that you can be sure of the rules your state governs and that you are not overcharging the fee.